lshtm-genomics/omics-course/docs/introduction/variant-detection.md

 Launch an IGV instances as before (or use the same one if you kept it open) and load sample1.bam and sample2.bam in each of them as explained in Exercise 1.

-In the tool bar, select Import features as if we were going to load an annotation file.
+Using the same method as before load the VCF files produced by delly.
 But this time select the compressed VCF files in ~/data/tb/ (i.e. sample1.delly.vcf for the instance with sample1 loaded and sample2.delly.vcf for the instance with sample2 loaded).

 Find the region 77,823-84,798 and establish whether differences in the alignment can be visually identified between samples .
 Note: The coverage plot can also give you a clear insight.